 - If you are applying for a Summer Fellowship, you will need to provide the program information (name, length, hours of instruction, and website address) of the summer program you propose to attend.
 This is for planning purposes only.
 You may choose a different program at a later time if needed.

 - Save a copy of your undergraduate and/or graduate transcript(s) as applicable (unofficial is okay) in a single pdf file.

 - Save your resume in pdf format.

-- Incoming graduate student applicants must apply for admission to an academic department in addition to the FLAS Fellowship.
+- Incoming graduate student applicants must apply for admission to an academic department.
+FLAS Fellowships are contingent upon admittance into a graduate program.

-- Have names and email addresses for three references.
-See the very important note on recommendation letters below and contact your referees as early as possible to request recommendation letters.
+- Have the names and email addresses of your referees.
+See the important note on recommendation letters below and contact your referees as early as possible to request recommendation letters.

-Your statement of purpose should clearly indicate how the FLAS fellowship will advance both your professional career and potential for leadership within your field of specialization or in the performance of public service.
+Your statement of purpose should clearly indicate how the FLAS Fellowship will advance both your professional career and potential for leadership within your field of specialization or in the performance of public service.
 The purpose of the FLAS Fellowship program is to prepare students to use their foreign language and global skills in a future career, particularly in areas of national need, such as education, health, government service, technology, and business.

 Letters of Recommendation